Bugs Bunny Nips the Nips: Analysis

 The films depicting the Japanese enemy during World War II tended both to identify a formidable wartime adversary and to depict the adversary as inferior to his American counterparts.
 In cartoons, this translated to a tendency to depict the Japanese as either superman or buffoon.
 This film more closely represents the latter tendency.
 The caricature portrayal of this film serves as a host to well-worn stereotypes.

-The film opens with Bugs singing from within a crate.
-He is somewhere in the Pacific and is waiting for the inevitable island to turn up.
+The film opens with Bugs singing "Someone's Rocking My Dreamboat" from within a crate floating on the ocean.
+He is somewhere in the Pacific and is waiting for "the inevitable island" to turn up.
 He then sees an island and swims towards its beach.
 Already in the introduction, Bugs identifies his Pacific island setting as a "garden of Eden" and a "Shangri-La", the latter of which is in reference to the exotic havens depicted in South Sea island films and to the epic film Lost Horizon (1937).
 Only then is Bugs alerted to the mortal danger that awaits him on the island.
 The seductive first impression serves to set up a hazardous trap.

 Bugs escapes rapid gunfire by running for cover into a haystack.
 The initial encounter of Bugs with a Japanese soldier presents an optical illusion, that the two share a body.
 Bugs' head peeks above the haystack, while the legs of the soldier appear below it.
 Then the owner of the feet confronts Bugs.
 The soldier has buck teeth, a thin mustache, dark eyeglasses, slanted eyebrows and curly, wavy hair.

 The soldier pulls out a sword and starts swiping at Bugs.
 He speaks in Oriental-sounding gibberish, consisting of short syllables spoken in a staccato voice.
 In response, Bugs assumes the form of a Japanese general and stands stiffly at attention.
 Bugs' face is briefly transformed into a Japanese caricature, only to be contrasted with the face of an actual, if impish, Japanese soldier.
 Bugs disguised as a general imitates photographs of Hideki Tojo.
 The soldier bows in supplication to the authority figure.
 Bugs accidentally gives away his identity by casually chewing on a carrot.